Kleines Schulerloch inscription

 revived discussions regarding the authenticity of the Kleines Schulerloch inscription.
 Still, in 2003, Looijenga concluded that the inscription is an obvious falsification.
 In 2012, Findell, accepting the Bad Krozingen inscription as genuine, noted that most scholars still objected to its authenticity and considered the Kleines Schulerloch inscription to be at least "suspect".
+In a recent analysis, Philipp Simon concludes, "I tentatively suggest that the state of evidence indicates that the Kleines Schulerloch monument is indeed an authentic runic residue from the Early Mediaeval Period."
+He considers the strongest argument against authenticity to be that it is the only known south Germanic runic inscription on stone.